Reefscape

-Reefscape, stylized as R≡≡FSCAPE and officially known as Reefscape presented by Haas for sponsorship reasons, is the FIRST Robotics Competition game for the 2025 season.
+Reefscape, stylized as R≡≡FSCAPE and officially known as Reefscape presented by Haas for sponsorship reasons, was the FIRST Robotics Competition game for the 2025 season.
 The game is themed around exploring a coral reef as part of the FIRST-wide FIRST Dive season, which focuses on ocean exploration and conservation.
-Kickoff took place on January 4, 2025 and was broadcast on YouTube, including at local kickoff events featuring multiple teams.
+Kickoff took place on January 4, 2025, and was broadcast on YouTube, including at local kickoff events featuring multiple teams.

 The game is inspired by a concept submitted to the 2021 Game Design Challenge by Team 1318 - "Issaquah Robotics Society".
 Game play centers around robots scoring PVC pipes (called Coral) and playground balls (called Algae) into goals on their side of the field.
 At the end of the match, robots move to a truss structure called the Barge and climb metal Cages to earn additional points.

 Field and Scoring

+Playing field set up in the gymnasium of Traverse City Central High School, Traverse City, Michigan.

 Reefscape is played on a 27 ft by 54 ft field covered in grey carpet.
 The field is surrounded by low polycarbonate walls on the long sides and taller alliance station walls on the short sides.
 The two Algae Processors on the long sides are also protected by a wall made of plastic mesh.

 The field is divided in half by the Barge truss, with each half including an alliance's Reef and Processor.
 The Barge includes each alliance's Net and six Cages, three for each alliance.
 Alliances work to score Coral on their Reef, located at the center of their side of the field.
 Alliances can also score by retrieving Algae from their Reef and scoring them on their Barge.
 Algae can also be scored in the Processor for the opposing alliance's human player to place in the Barge.